What is runner’s knee?

 If you’re a runner, this means wearing the correct shoes that provide proper cushioning and shock absorption.
 Not only will they be more comfortable to exercise in, but your chances of developing runner’s knee will also be lowered.

 #3.
 Following the proper form and technique when running

-Besides using the right equipment, you should also be exercising with the right form and technique.
-When running, it’s best to try to keep a tight core and to avoid leaning too far forward or backwards.
-Trying to keep your knees bent will also help ease the shock to the area.
+Besides using the right equipment, you should also exercise with the right form and technique.
+When running, keeping a tight core and avoiding leaning too far forward or backwards is best.
+Keeping your knees bent will also help ease the shock to the area.